arcadeJHS/lnurl-quests/README.md

 # LNURL-Quests

-A library to automatically mint LNURL whitdraws.
+A core and basic implementation of a REST API able to automatically reward users for quest completion by paying through LNURL-withdraw.

 See: [LUD-03: withdrawRequest](https://github.com/lnurl/luds/blob/luds/03.md).

 Requirements: